conchaasensio/legacy-training-js/weather-kata/README.md

 # Weather kata
-We cannot control the weather but we can predict it.
+We cannot control the weather, but we can predict it.

 This kata has a code that request the weather prediction from Metaweather.